 Some Medicare Advantage Plans may offer maternity coverage.
-You’ll need to check with your specific plan to see if this benefit is provided.
+You must check with your specific plan to see if this benefit is provided.

 If you’re pregnant and have Medicare, you can rest assured that your coverage will help pay for many of the care services related to your pregnancy.
 There may be some out-of-pocket costs with this service.

 If you enroll in a Medicare Advantage plan, your costs may differ.
 Some Medicare Advantage plans may also offer maternity coverage.
-You’ll need to check with your specific plan to see if this benefit is provided.
+You must check with your specific plan to see if this benefit is provided.